utkarsh512/Deep-Learning/Logistic Regression/with_sklearn.md

 print ('Accuracy of logistic regression: %d ' % float((np.dot(Y,LR_predictions) + np.dot(1-Y,1-LR_predictions))/float(Y.size)*100) +
        '% ' + "(percentage of correctly labelled datapoints)")
 ```
+#### Note
+However, the problem stated above requires neural nets with hidden layers to be solved optimally.
+In case of LR, the test accuracy will not be that good.